mon1t0r/partman/README.md

                             this parameter's value, image file will get extended by writing a zero byte to the calculated location.
-Do not use this parameter on device files
+Do not use this parameter on device files -a --alignment              partition alignment value, in sectors -H --heads                  number of heads per cylinder, used by C/H/S conversion
+-S --sectors                number of sectors per track, used by C/H/S
+                            conversion
 ```

 ### Example usage